 One of the most amazing things about fruits and vegetables is that they perform so many tasks in the body, including building bone.
-That’s why the Save Our Bones Program lists so many of them as Foundation Foods.
+That’s why the Osteoporosis Reversal Program lists so many of them as Foundation Foods.

 Not too long ago, you read about multitasking cruciferous vegetables.
 Today we’re going to look closely at a powerful bone-building member of the cruciferous family: kale.